These vegetarian stuffed mushrooms are perfect for any party from birthdays to Thanksgiving!

 - salt and pepper

 - Clean the mushrooms with a wet paper towel.
-Twist to separate the caps from the stems.
-Place the caps on a cookie sheet.
+Twist the caps to remove the stems.
+Place the caps on a baking sheet.

 - Put all of the stems in a food processor.
 Coarsely chop the stems.